NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 In Section (#serverCookie) instructions for constructing a Server Cookie are given

+In Section (#rollingSecret) instructions on updating Server Secrets are given

 In Section (#cookieAlgorithms) the different hash functions usable for DNS Cookie construction are listed.  [@FNV] and HMAC-SHA-256-64 [@!RFC6234] are obsoleted and [@SipHash-2.4] is introduced as a REQUIRED hash function for server side DNS Cookie implementations.

+IANA considerations are in (#ianaConsiderations)

+Acknowledgements in (#acknowledgements)

 ## Definitions